Happy Pride!! 🏳️🌈

 This is by no means a complete list of flute music by LGBTQ+ composers – but if you’re looking to diversify your repertoire, here are a few suggestions to help you get started!

-Historical Composers*
+Solos by Historical Composers*

 *Our concept of LGBTQ+ identities didn’t exist prior to the 20th century, so in many cases it’s difficult to know whether historical figures would have actually identified with those terms.
 However, what we know about these composers’ personal relationships indicates similarities with modern-day LGBTQ+ identities.